 Regulations on liaison offices in India

-The Act also states that the liaison office can’t operate in the following activities:
+The Act also states that the liaison office cannot operate in the following activities:

 Activities of an Indian liaison office

-• represent the interests of the foreign company on the Indian market;
+- represent the interests of the foreign company in the Indian market;

-As a general rule, it takes approximately 20 to 24 weeks to register a liaison office, which may operate on the local market for a period of three years.
+Generally, it takes approximately 20 to 24 weeks to register a liaison office, which may operate on the local market for three years.
 However, if necessary, the investors may apply for an extension.

-Foreign businessmen are invited to contact our team of specialists in company formation in India for more details regarding the registration of a liaison office.
+Foreign businessmen are invited to consult our team of specialists in company formation in India for more details regarding the registration of a liaison office.

 Indian liaison offices facilitate networking with local businesses, industry associations, and government authorities, potentially leading to collaborations and partnerships that can benefit your company financially.
 Furthermore, a liaison office can help you conduct market research and gather valuable insights into the Indian market at a relatively lower cost than establishing a full-fledged subsidiary or branch.
 This information can assist in making informed investment decisions.
 Please find below the average salary of a liaison officer:

 - The typical annual salary for a liaison officer in India averages ₹490,000, equivalent to ₹196 per hour.

 - Entry-level roles typically commence at ₹400,000 annually, while highly experienced professionals can earn as much as ₹860,000 per year.